cloudentity/pyron/docs/plugin-development.md

   // name of the plugin used in rule definition override def name: PluginName = PluginName("sample-verify-key")

-  // transforms request (or response in case of `ResponsePluginVerticle`) given plugin configuration override def apply(requestCtx: RequestCtx, conf: VerifyApiKeyConf): Future[RequestCtx] = ???
+  // transforms request (or response in case of `ResponsePluginVerticle`) given plugin configuration, NOTE: `RequestCtx` is immutable override def apply(requestCtx: RequestCtx, conf: VerifyApiKeyConf): Future[RequestCtx] = ???

   // validates plugin configuration when initializing the rule